Record-Breaking 9.95 Million Americans File For Unemployment During Coronavirus

 After the first wave of layoffs, unemployment claims reached 3.28 million during the week of March 21.
 It was the highest count of initial claims since the Department of Labor began tracking data in 1967.
 The previous record was 695,000 claims filed during the week of October 2, 1982, according to CNN.

 Before the coronavirus pandemic spread to the U.S., the unemployment rate was on the verge of reaching a 50-year low.
-Politico reported that job loss could easily surpass the 15 million jobs lost at the height of the Great Recession which lasted 18 months between 2007 and 2009.
+Politico reports that job loss could easily surpass the 15 million jobs lost at the height of the Great Recession, which lasted for 18 months between 2007 and 2009.

-The pandemic has forced businesses to close while federal and state governments order stay-in-place conditions as well as social distancing requirements.
+The pandemic has forced businesses to close while federal and state governments order stay-in-place conditions, as well as social distancing requirements.
 Those in the service industry have been affected most.
 Department of Labor data showed that accommodation and food services were among the hardest hit.
-Health care, social assistance, retail and construction were also among the industries impacted most by the coronavirus pandemic.
+Health care, social assistance, retail, and construction were also among the industries impacted most by the coronavirus pandemic.

 In February, the unemployment rate was 3.5 percent.
 Projections show the rate will grow upward of 10 percent in April.
 An unemployment rate greater than 10 percent will top the highest rate recorded during the Great Recession.